MODKILLER1001/AutCraftWebHelper/README.md

 # Forked by MODKILLER1001
 All code belongs to [Dreytac](https://github.com/dreytac/).
 The original code is [here](https://github.com/Dreytac/AutCraftWebHelper).

+## Optimized for different countries.
+AutcraftCA uses [Google Canada](google.ca).
+All countries that are supported go by the abbreviation of the country following the word Autcraft.

 ## AutCraft Web Helper
 Changes various parts of the AutCraft website to make things a little easier.